White Spots on Teeth? How We Can Help!

 Tooth Enamel

 Tooth enamel, the hard, protective outer layer of the tooth, plays a vital role in safeguarding our teeth from decay and damage.
 However, when this protective layer becomes compromised, it may result in the development of white spots.
-One such condition that weakens the enamel and might cause a white spot on lower gum or a white out on teeth is enamel hypoplasia, a dental defect characterized by reduced dental enamel.
+One such condition that weakens the enamel and might cause a white bump on tooth or a white out on teeth is enamel hypoplasia.
 This can be caused by genetic or early childhood factors, such as exposure to excessive fluoride levels.
-Signs of enamel hypoplasia can show up as grooves and pits in the teeth, or as tooth sensitivity and yellow teeth with brown stains.
+Signs of enamel hypoplasia can show up as teeth white on edges, grooves and pits in the teeth, or as tooth sensitivity and yellow teeth with brown stains.
 Such conditions need to be addressed promptly.
 While there’s no cure for enamel hypoplasia, dental treatments like bonding or dental veneers can help improve the aesthetics of affected teeth and reduce tooth sensitivity.
 In some cases, demineralization, a process in which bacteria in the mouth metabolize the calcium in the tooth enamel, can also lead to white or brown spots on the teeth.

 Common Causes of White Spots